indrayam/coding-nerd-notes/kotlin/README.md

 - Testing

 ## Simple Koans
-- Create Rock, Paper and Scissors game
+- Create Rock, Paper and Scissors game.
+Mix Java and Kotlin in the code.
+Use Maven and generate a fat jar.
+Run it using `java`
 - Create a Class Hierarchy: Employee, Manager, Executive
 - Create a List of Employees.
 Loop through it
 - Read and Write to and from a File